-Contributions totaling \$665,315 and \$2,457,828 were received from a single donor, for the years ended August 31, 2022 and 2021, respectively, which represents 17% and 45%, respectively, of raised revenue which consists of total public support and gross internal special event revenue.
+Contributions totaling \$3,362,139 and \$665,315 were received from two and a single donor(s) respectively, for the years ended August 31, 2023 and 2022, which represents 46% and 17%, of raised revenue which consists of total public support and gross internal special event revenue.
 Should these contribution levels decrease, the Foundation may be adversely affected.